Skip to main content

 What are the most common cardiac devices used for treatment?

-Patients with ejection fraction less than 35% are prone to heart arrhythmias and sudden death.
-A device called an Automated Implantable Cardiovertor Defibrillator (AICD) can be implanted in the heart which detects the fast heart beats and can deliver a lifesaving shock when appropriate.
+Automated Implantable Cardioverter Defibrillator (AICD) - This device can be implanted in the heart which detects the fast heart beats and can deliver a lifesaving shock when appropriate to prevent sudden cardiac death.
+Patients with ejection fraction less than 35% are prone to heart arrhythmias and sudden death).

-In patients suffering from recurrent heart failure, in case the heart pumping is weak and the right and left side of the heart pump out of sync, a special pacemaker called Cardiac Resynchronization Therapy (CRT) can be implanted to improve the synchrony of the heart and relieve the patient’s symptoms.
+Cardiac Resynchronization Therapy (CRT) - In patients suffering from recurrent heart failure, where heart pumping is weak and the right and left side of the heart pump are out of sync, a special pacemaker called Cardiac Resynchronization Therapy (CRT) can be implanted to improve the synchrony of the heart and relieve the patient’s symptoms.

 Condition